 Under Trump, my mother and her parents would live in perpetual fear of a late-night knock on the door that signaled an imminent ICE raid.
 Maybe my grandparents would be picked up while she was at school.
 Maybe she’d return to an empty, broken house, orphaned in a foreign land.

-In short, if the various Cuban migration waves occurred during Trump’s tenure, he would not allow them to crest over his country.
-My family would be trapped in an autocracy, Miami would never grow into a flourishing metropolis, and I certainly would not be hunched over my laptop typing this essay.
-My community was given a shot in the U.S. We took it and repaid our new country a hundredfold.
-Under Trump, we wouldn’t have a chance.
+In short, if the various Cuban migration waves occurred during Trump’s tenure, he would not have allowed them to crest over his country.
+My family would have been trapped in an autocracy, Miami would have never grow into a flourishing metropolis, and I certainly would not be hunched over my laptop typing this essay.
+My community was given a shot in the U.S. We took it and repaid our new country one hundredfold.
+In Trump’s America, we wouldn’t have a chance.

 If you like our stories, check out our latest book.